subsquid/docs/docs/archives/archives-advanced-setup.md

 ## Substrate Gateway

-`substrate-gateway` exposes on-chain data with a GraphQL interface designed for batch requests and metadata expolarion by Squid processors.
+`substrate-gateway` exposes on-chain data with a GraphQL interface designed for batch requests and metadata exploration by Squid processors.

 **Startup arguments:**

 - `--database-url` postgres-compatible connection string to a database populated with `substrate-ingest`
-- `--evm-support` (optional) extension for Substrate chains with the Frontier EVM pallete
+- `--evm-support` (optional) extension for Substrate chains with the Frontier EVM pallet
-- `--contracts-support` (optional) extension for Substrate chains with the Contracts (WASM) pallete
+- `--contracts-support` (optional) extension for Substrate chains with the Contracts (WASM) pallet

 **Environment variables:**